Today's Articles

 From New York City in 1897, he was the younger brother of Joel Spingarn and received his A.B. degree from Columbia University in New York.
 In 1899, he received an M.A. from Columbia University, and in 1900 his LL.B., from Columbia University and practiced law until the 1960s in New York.
 From 1917-1919, he was a Captain in the Sanitation Corps, American Expeditionary Force, and the United States Army.
 In 1919, he married Marion Meyer.

 From the beginning of his law career at the turn of the 20th century, Arthur Barnett Spingarn was interested in advancing the cause of Civil Rights and improving the condition of American Blacks.
-He joined or advised a number of significant organizations, such groups as the Circle for Negro Relief, the New York State Commission Against Discrimination, the American Social Hygiene Association, the New York Tuberculosis and Health Association, and the NAACP (of which he was a co-founder).
+He joined or advised several significant organizations, such groups as the Circle for Negro Relief, the New York State Commission Against Discrimination, the American Social Hygiene Association, the New York Tuberculosis and Health Association, and the NAACP (of which he was a co-founder).

 To Become a Lawyer